alex-shef/mysite/README.md

-## Final work IT-academy by Aleksei Shevchuk on Django(Python3) and PostgreSQL.
+## The blog on Django(Python3) with PostgreSQL.

-### The blog with registration users system, internationalization and full-text search.
+### Includes registration users system, internationalization and full-text search.

   It is assumed that you have Docker installed.